-Simply one of the best wines at its price-point that we have known over the last two decades.
+Simply one of our favourite wines of the last two decades.
 Proof, if it were needed, that in the right hands Zinfandel is a superb grape variety.
 This is powerful, sophisticated, elegant and utterly beguiling.

 The core flavours rarely change in young tastings of this wine, with the present vintage showing a dark, deep colour with ripe black cherry and plum, some flinty notes, a touch of pine and beautiful oak spice.
 It's a rich and smooth, deep wine that is impeccably layered with ripe, polished tannins, a clean and clear mineral-like structure and a long, memorable finish.
 As it ages, there are mature fruit flavours, currants and leather that develop.
 It's a real treat.
 As the high praise from the US publication Connoisseur's Guide says: "it still makes our palates sing and puts a smile on our faces.
 Buy it."